The Mountain as Metaphor for Life and Leadership: Scott Cutler, CEO of StockX

 Scott Cutler [00:39:39]:

 I think one of the things, and it’s not that it’s always pertinent, but I think one of the most important things that a CEO or responsibilities that a CEO has is to do your best to find your successor.
-And for me, that started in partnership with founders of Stockx, but really developing succession.
+And for me, that started in partnership with founders of StockX, but really developing succession.
 And so I’ve spent a lot of time thinking about that, and I’ve spent a lot of time mentoring and partnering and developing those around me.
 But the idea of succession is always really important because really try to do your best to leave an organization better than when you found it, but also to be able to leave it in good hands.
 And so there will be a point in time where that torch, that baton will be handed over, and I’ll be a proud moment for me for what I’ve invested in that as a process.
 But it’s also, wouldn’t it be great as a leader that you had people around you that were focused on your success?
 And so I’ve tried to do that as a leader.
 And so whatever’s next, I don’t know.
 We’ll see what it could be.
 But I will say, what’s interesting is that I guess I don’t spend as much time thinking about what is going to be that next thing.
 I actually am more interested on that door that opens.
 And in every instance it has been a door that’s opened and it’s been very clear to me that I should go through it.
-And when I think about the power of transitions, and for me, that was lawyer to banker to NYSE to Stubhub to eBay to Stockx, at a certain point in time, a door opened and I was willing to go through it at that point in time and not look back.
+And when I think about the power of transitions, and for me, that was lawyer to banker to NYSE to Stubhub to eBay to StockX, at a certain point in time, a door opened and I was willing to go through it at that point in time and not look back.
 And that’s just been my journey, and that’s not everybody’s journey, but I’m excited about whatever door might open and what I would choose to go through in that.

 Darren [00:41:42]: